Thorncliffe Park: Public Transportation

 Toronto Transit Commission buses operate in the community.
 When the new Line 5 Eglinton line opens, the 81 Thorncliffe Park and 88 South Leaside buses will connect to Science Centre Station and Laird Station, respectively.
 Thorncliffe Park Station will be a new stop on the Ontario Line, expected to open in 2030.
 Metrolinx is also building a maintenance and storage facility in the neighbourhood.
 The project requires the relocation of culturally-significant amenities and services, resulting in community members calling for a redesign of the project locally.

+Prior to the Ontario Line, rapid transit service to Thorncliffe Park was considered in a number of proposed but unbuilt projects from the late 1960s onward, including: Queen Street Subway, GO-Urban Network, Central Radial Line, Downtown Relief Line, Don Mills LRT, and Relief Line North.

 Roads

 The Overlea Bridge, formally known as the Charles H. Hiscott Bridge, was built in 1960 to cross the west branch of the Don River and connect Overlea Boulevard to Don Mills Road, linking Thorncliffe Park to Flemingdon Park.
 The bridge was named for former mayor of Leaside Charles Henry Hiscott (1956 to 1961).

 Reconstruction is planned for the 2022-2025 period as part of the Renewing Overlea Boulevard project and will included widened sidewalks, the addition of cycle tracks and public art.